mzettwitz/tado-automate-web/README.md

 ```

 > Note, on first startup, you need to register Tado.
 The login URL is shown in the container logs.
-Therefore, it ist best to start the containers attached without `-d` flag to have the logs in the console.
+Therefore, it is best to start the containers attached without `-d` flag to have the logs in the console.

 5. Ensure your router forwards ports (80 optional and) 443 to your host running Docker.
 You may want to forward a diffent external port to your Caddy local port.
 E.g. external 8765(web) to 443(docker host).